indigotree/developer-test-1/README.md

 ## Designs

 You can find mobile, tablet & desktop designs inside the `/designs` folder of this repository.
-Currently these designs are only in `.png` format, so we therefore do not expect pixel perfect implementations.
-We would however like you to be as close as possible.
+Currently these designs are only `.sketch` and `.png` format.
+If you do not have Sketch, then please follow as best as possible using the `.png` versions.
+We would like you to be as close as possible, but we understand pixel perfect is not always possible.

 ### Fonts